Alex Morales Motorsports

-Early years and Sprint Cars
+Early years and sprint cars

 Alex Morales, born in 1908, came from a family that had early success in the food industry with Tamale Carts in Los Angeles.
 Morales started entering sprint cars in California in the 1920s and continued for several decades.
 His “Tamale Wagon” sprint cars (named after one of his most popular products) enjoyed tremendous success around the tracks of California for many years, with their first championship coming in 1959 at the hands of Chuck Hulse.
-Morales continued to run Sprint Cars into the 1990s.
+Morales continued to run sprint cars into the 1990s.

 Indycars, 1970s

-In the Mid 70’s Morales got together with former Vel’s Parnelli Jones mechanic John Capels (who left the team when they downsized) to run an Indycar team for California-based drivers.
+In the mid-1970s Morales got together with former Vel’s Parnelli Jones mechanic John Capels (who left the team when they downsized) to run an Indycar team for California-based drivers.
 The team made their debut with driver Jimmy Caruthers running an Eagle-Offenhauser at the 1975 California 500.
-Sadly Carruthers passed away from Cancer in late 1975, not long after recording the team’s best result of the season, a 4th place at Michigan International Speedway.
-The team pressed on in 1976 with a two car effort, running Eagles for rookie Bobby Olivero and veteran Bill Vukovich II however reliability issues saw only one top 5 finish by Vukovich at Texas World Speedway.
+Carruthers died from cancer in late 1975, not long after recording the team’s best result of the season, a 4th place at Michigan International Speedway.
+The team pressed on in 1976 with a two-car effort, running Eagles for rookie Bobby Olivero and veteran Bill Vukovich II however reliability issues saw only one top 5 finish by Vukovich at Texas World Speedway.
 In 1977 the team scaled back to one car for most races running Vukovich in early races before Olivero took over at Indy.
-A switch from Eagle to Lightning chassis starting at the Indy 500 saw an uptick in results with Pancho Carter coming on board in as second car at the season ending race in Phoenix and recording the team’s best finish to date, a third-place finish.
-Despite some solid results early in 1978, Olivero was replaced by Mike Mosley for the second half of the season but reliability concerns limited him to three top 10 finishes.
+A switch from Eagle to Lightning chassis starting at the Indy 500 saw an uptick in results with Pancho Carter coming on board in as second car at the season-ending race in Phoenix and recording the team’s best finish to date, a third-place finish.
+Despite some solid results early in 1978, Olivero was replaced by Mike Mosley for the second half of the season but reliability concerns limited him to three top-10 finishes.